morkcoin2024/mork-fetch-testbot/replit.md

 Branding rules: "Mork F.E.T.C.H Bot" text should be dark green (#1a2e0a) on light green backgrounds, all other text should be white unless they are headline text.
 The bot is positioned as "The Degens' Best Friend" with playful dog-themed messaging around "fetching" profits and "sniffing" trades.
 F.E.T.C.H. = Fast Execution, Trade Control Handler.
 Uses casual, meme-friendly language appealing to crypto degenerates while maintaining professionalism.

 ## System Architecture
-The application uses Flask with a webhook-based architecture for Telegram integration, managing session states and database persistence with SQLAlchemy.
+The application uses Flask with a polling-based architecture for Telegram integration (switched from webhook due to external domain 404 issues), managing session states and database persistence with SQLAlchemy.
 A finite state machine handles multi-step user interactions.
 UI/UX aligns with Mork Coin branding.
 The system supports Simulation, Manual Live Trading (`/snipe`), and Automated VIP Trading (`/fetch`) modes.

 **Core Architectural Decisions & Features:**
 - **Unified Single-Process Architecture:** Gunicorn configured for single-worker to ensure webhook handlers and scanner threads share the same process and data.